Regulation-Code-KF-R

 Insurance

 To protect the school and the District, all activities held in TUSD facilities must be insured for liability (in the amount of $1,000,000.00) naming the District as an additional insured.
-Only activities sponsored by the TUSD Governing Board (District-sponsored) will be covered by District liability.
-District personnel wishing to host or sponsor an activity that involves bringing in outside persons/groups must receive authorization from the TUSD Director of Risk Management.
+Only District-sponsored activities will be covered by District liability.
+District personnel wishing to host or sponsor an activity that involves bringing in outside persons/groups must receive authorization through the TUSD Rental Office coordinating with Risk Management.

 District employees who step outside of the normal scope of their employment or open facilities to activities that are not District-sponsored may be assuming personal liability for the activity.
 Workers’ compensation claims may be denied and liability may be transferred to the person who organized the unauthorized event.